Night Before Christmas (song)

-"Night Before Christmas" is a song by British singer Sam Smith, released through Capitol Records on 18 November 2022 as a standalone single.
+"Night Before Christmas" is a song by the English singer Sam Smith, released through Capitol Records on 18 November 2022 as a standalone single.
 It was written by Smith and Simon Aldred, and produced by David Odlum, Smith and Aldred.
 "Night Before Christmas" was later added to Smith's previously released 2020 extended play, The Holly & the Ivy.
 On 20 November 2023, it was included on Smith's new extended play, A Lonely Christmas.